Huyanmei123/AC/README.md

 # Basic Usage
 Make sure that R language development environment is ready on your machine.

-The R package you need: torch for R, graph, foreach, aricode
+The R package you need: torch for R, graph, foreach, aricode, scDHA

 Clone the repository: `git clone https://github.com/Huyanmei123/AC.git`